-C US plans
+Canadian plans

 Year ended Dec.
-31, 2019 Registered Supplemental Other Pension Other
+31, 2020 Registered Supplemental Other Pension Other

-1% decrease in the discount rate 84 15 2 3 1
+1% decrease in the discount rate 74 17 2 3 1

-1% increase in the salary scale 14
+1% increase in the salary scale 5 4 1

 1% increase in the health-care cost trend rate 2

-10% improvement in mortality rates 22 3 1
+10% improvement in mortality rates 20 4 1

-^{(2) 2019} Post- and pre-65 rates: decreasing gradually to 4.5% by 2027 and remaining at that level thereafter for the US and decreasing gradually by 0.30% per year to 4.5% in 2027 for Canada.
+^{(2) 2020} Post- and pre-65 rates: decreasing gradually to 4.5% by 2029 and remaining at that level thereafter for the US and decreasing gradually by 0.3% per year to 4.5% in 2030 for Canada.

-^{(3) 2018} Post- and pre-65 rates: decreasing gradually to 4.5% by 2029 and remaining at that level thereafter for the US and decreasing gradually by 0.30% per year to 4.5% in 2027 for Canada.
+(3) 2019 Post- and pre-65 rates: decreasing gradually to 4.5% by 2030 and remaining at that level thereafter for the US and decreasing gradually by 0.3% per year to 4.5% in 2027 for Canada.

-^{(4) 2018} Post- and pre-65 rates: decreasing gradually to 4.5% by 2027 and remaining at that level thereafter for the US and decreasing gradually by 0.30% per year to 4.5% in 2027 for Canada.
+^{(4) 2019} Post- and pre-65 rates: decreasing gradually to 4.5% by 2027 and remaining at that level thereafter for the US and decreasing gradually by 0.3% per year to 4.5% in 2027 for Canada.

-31. Joint Arrangements
+32. Joint Arrangements

 Joint arrangements at Dec.
-31, 2019, included the following:
+31, 2020, included the following:

-Joint operations Segment Ownership (per cent) Description Sheerness Coal 50 Coal-fired plant in Alberta, of which TA Cogen has a 50 per cent interest, operated by Heartland Generation Ltd., an affiliate of Energy Capital Partners Pioneer Pipeline Coal 50 Natural gas pipeline in Alberta operated by Tidewater Goldfields Power Gas 50 Gas-fired plant in Australia operated by TransAlta Fort Saskatchewan Gas 60 Cogeneration plant in Alberta, of which TA Cogen has a 60 per cent interest, operated by TransAlta Fortescue River Gas Pipeline Gas 43 Natural gas pipeline in Western Australia, operated by DBP Development Group McBride Lake Wind 50 Wind generation facility in Alberta operated by TransAlta Soderglen Wind 50 Wind generation facility in Alberta operated by TransAlta Pingston Hydro 50 Hydro facility in British Columbia operated by TransAlta
+Joint operations Segment Ownership (per cent) Description Sheerness Alberta Thermal 50 Dual-fuel facility in Alberta, of which TA Cogen has a 50 per cent interest, operated by Heartland Generation Ltd., an affiliate of Energy Capital Partners Pioneer Pipeline Alberta Thermal 50 Natural gas pipeline in Alberta operated by TMI Goldfields Power Australian Gas 50 Gas-fired facility in Australia operated by TransAlta Fort Saskatchewan North American Gas 60 Cogeneration facility in Alberta, of which TA Cogen has a 60 per cent interest, operated by TransAlta Fortescue River Gas Pipeline Australian Gas 43 Natural gas pipeline in Western Australia, operated by DBP Development Group McBride Lake Wind and Solar 50 Wind generation facility in Alberta operated by TransAlta Soderglen Wind and Solar 50 Wind generation facility in Alberta operated by TransAlta Pingston Hydro 50 Hydro facility in British Columbia operated by TransAlta